-Our 5th annual non-competitive Music Festival with Laois School of Music will take place on Sunday 4 March in Portlaoise Further Education and Training Centre, Tower Hill, Portlaoise.
+Our 5th annual non-competitive Music Festival with Laois School of Music will now take place on Sunday 25 March in Portlaoise Further Education and Training Centre, Tower Hill, Portlaoise (a snow day reschedule!).
 This is a great opportunity for students and ensembles of Music Generation Laois and Laois School of Music, to perform and get feedback from an external Music Advisor.
-We are delighted to have musician Ken Rice of the Irish Chamber Orchestra as our Advisor this year.

 Festival Entry Form & Guidelines 2018